pattengale25-eng/The-Paper-Beyond-the-Shadow-A-Study-on-Dimensional-Perspective-/README.md

 as Independent Researcher
-I was recently thinking about tesseracts again — something I hadn’t revisited in years, not since I first watched Carl Sagan explain higher dimensions.Picture : In 1884, Edwin Abbott Abbott wrote Flatland.
+I was recently thinking about tesseracts again — something I hadn’t revisited in years, not since I first watched Carl Sagan explain higher dimensions video : In 1884, Edwin Abbott Abbott wrote Flatland.
 In that two-dimensional world, its inhabitants can only perceive slices of our three-dimensional reality.
 We can look down into their entire world, but they